Updated: Jul 2, 2021

 Ever wonder if all that energy you used to pump your tire was enough?
 Truth be told, unless you’re a bike mechanic or have had years of experience fixing flats on the road, you might be underestimating how much air is in there.
 This hand pump with an integrated gauge removes all that guess work and gives you more confidence that your tire is sufficiently inflated.
 It’s compatible with different valve types as well (schrader and presta).
 Just be sure to practice using this at home so you get a feel of how it works (tightening and removing) the hose from the valve.

 Note: If you ride often, I highly recommend owning a floor pump.
-Pumping your tire at home takes 30 seconds versus a few minutes (and energy) using a hand pump.
-You’ll be pumping/topping off air in your tires at least once a week as air does escape (ever so slightly!) over time.
+Pumping your tire at home takes 30 seconds versus a few minutes and energy using a hand pump.
+You’ll be pumping/topping off air in your tires at least once a week (depending on how often you ride) as air does escape (ever so slightly!) over time.

 Glueless patches are an easy and seamless way to seal a puncture.
 Once you identified the hole, use sandpaper to rough up the area (about the size of the square patch hit comes with) so the patch can adhere better.
 Then apply and firmly press for 30seconds - 1min.
 I recommend using this method as a plan B if you don’t have a spare inner-tube on hand.

 4. Saddle Bag

 Saddle bags provide extra storage to chuck your least frequently used, but important, repair kit items in (such as the above).
 Some are large enough to hold hand pumps.
 They generally have space for at least one extra inner tube.
 Depending on your riding style, you may even go smaller for a minimalist approach or run larger to store more items such as snacks on longer rides.
 This one will get you started.